akhmadMizkat/football-analysis/readme.md

     st.header("Player Analysis")
     # Add your code for the Player Analysis page here
 ```
-3. The Streamlit for Team Analysis are already dynamic, we can choose what team to be shown from dropdown menu provided
+3. We can choose what team to be shown from dropdown menu provided in Team Analysis page

-# MACHINE LEARNING
+# Machine Learning
-1. The machine learning model in Team Analysis used for Goal Difference Forecasting.
-The model use ARIMA architecture to forecast
+1. The machine learning model in Team Analysis used to forecast team Goal Difference.
+The model use ARIMA method to forecast